opennext-io/onpc-provisioning/README.md

 Note that right now the only way Bifrost deployment is supported is with keystone=true

-Do not forget to add `master_running_kvm=false` if you added this option in step 1 above
+Do not forget to add `kvm_on_infra_master=false` if you added this option in step 1 above

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-deploy-bifrost.yml --extra-vars "master_running_kvm=false"
+ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-deploy-bifrost.yml --extra-vars "kvm_on_infra_master=false"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At the very end of this Ansible deployment, you'll see a debug message which